-Prediction of Successful CTO Percutaneous Coronary Intervention Using J-CTO Score Derived From Computed Tomography Versus coronary Angiography
+Prediction of Successful CTO Percutaneous Coronary Intervention Using J-CTO Score Derived from Computed Tomography Versus Coronary Angiography

 Document Type : Original Article